guildxyz/token-xyz-contracts/docs/features/deployables/interfaces/IMerkleVesting.md

     uint256 cohortId
   )
 ```
-This event is triggered whenever a call to #addCohort succeeds.
+This event is triggered whenever a call to {addCohort} succeeds.

 #### Parameters: